Stubičke Toplice

 Stubičke Toplice ([stûbitʃkeː tǒplit͡se]) is a municipality in Croatia in the Krapina-Zagorje County.
 With its centuries-old tourist tradition, it is a very popular vacation spot located in the continental part of the country, serving as a spa center and health resort.
 Connected by the state road D307 and L202 railway it is located 40 kilometers (25 miles) north from the country's capital city Zagreb.
 From amalgamation of a local community, the municipality of Stubičke Toplice was founded on 27 April 1993 as a unit of local government.

 The name of the town literally means "the spa of Stubica", marking it as the spa resort near the town of Donja Stubica.

-The municipality has four settlements: Pila, Sljeme, Strmec Stubički and Stubičke Toplice.

 History

 Ancient times

 Stubičke Toplice has a long, rich and diverse history.
 It is believed that the town was known as early as the time of Roman Empire, due to two Roman coins from the era of emperor Hadrian that were found near the pool in 1963.